timescale/docs/timescaledb/tutorials/grafana/visualizations/bar-chart.md

 ## Create a stacked bar chart

-You can use a stacked bar chart to show how different stock divides into smaller categories, and what the relationship of each part has on the total amount.
+You can use a stacked bar chart to show how different stock divides into smaller categories, and what impact each part has on the total amount.

 The previous examples used vertical, horizontal, and multiple bar charts with price transactions.
 In this section, you see the trading volume of each stock